surifirstpin/AcuBI_Technical_Documents/Version.6/Dashboard.md

 ## Flow Layout

 -   **Flow Layout**  defines multiple layout options for reports provided scroll bar.
+It enables drag and drop option for the available layout.

 ## Add Reports